Tailp/CI/README.md

 * Then go to "Global Tool Configurations"
 * Scroll down to section "Maven" then click on "Add Maven" and just name it Maven then we're done.

-# Tools for the CD part (Gcloud local builder & Gcloud registry)
+# Gcloud local builder & Gcloud registry
 Assuming that you have already installed Google Cloud SDK in the previous sections, here we will install a tool component call Google cloud local builder.
 Open bash terminal then

 * sudo apt-get install google-cloud-sdk-cloud-build-local